 The appearance of The Sexual Politics of Meat triggered dramatic international media coverage of the book.
 Polity Press in the United Kingdom immediately issued a British Edition.
 Full-page articles appeared in Australian and Dutch newspapers; reviews appeared in Italy and Norway as well as in Great Britain and the United States.
 The Kirkus Review concluded that it was "an intelligent polemic...Adams's observations are telling, most are seductively sprung...the argument is both thoughtful and thought-provoking."
 Publisher's Weekly observed that "Carol J. Adams's original, provocative book makes a major contribution to the debate on animal rights."

-The Sexual Politics of Meat has been translated into Japanese, Korean, Chinese, German, Portuguese, Turkish, Spanish, Italian, and French; Polish, and Croatian editions are in process.
+The Sexual Politics of Meat has been translated into Japanese, Korean, Chinese, German, Portuguese, Turkish, Spanish, Italian, French, and Polish.
+A Croatian edition is in process.

 Order The Bloomsbury Revelations Edition of The Sexual Politics of Meat from any of these fine vendors: